INTERESTING FACTS ABOUT MAKEMAKE !!!

-The International Astronomical Union decides the rules to what makes a planet.
+The International Astronomical Union (IAU) decides the rules to what makes a planet.
 If they do not fit the criteria they were giving the name of a dwarf planet.

 The three criteria required to be called a planet by the IAU are, firstly, it has to orbit the Sun, secondly, its shape should resemble a ball like figure, and finally, it has to be able to clear the area around its orbit by pushing objects out of its way with its impressive size and gravity.